ryanallen/openmindapp/meditations/content.md

 		Jati (birth)
 		Jara-marana (old age and death)

-3. Next Title
+## Next Title
-	3.1	Practice to stop the stress caused by a deluded and closed mind with a limited view of reality.
+1. Practice to stop the stress caused by a deluded and closed mind with a limited view of reality.
-		3.1.1	Let's think about what causes this limited view of reality.
+	1.1	Let's think about what causes this limited view of reality.
+2.	...
-	3.2	Surprise its a dualistic view instead of one united.
+3. Surprise its a dualistic view instead of one united.
+Good or bad instead of good and bad :) <3 meta om.

 ---